$OIDC^2$: Open Identity Certification with OpenID Connect: Introduction

 \section{Introduction}

 In most communication services, users identify each other through account profiles in which they provide their own identity information.
-To make these profiles more trustworthy, social network operators such as Meta and Twitter offer identity verification services for an additional fee that can only be used within their ecosystem.
-However, identity verification is often a cumbersome process that users may not want to repeat for each of their service platforms.
-In addition, users must still trust the service provider to sufficiently verify identities and not impersonate them.
-End-to-end user authentication mechanisms attempt to solve this problem, but they often lack adoption due to poor usability.
-Therefore, reusing an account for a verified identity would be desirable.
-With modern single sign-on (SSO) services, users can reuse their existing accounts to log in to other services.
-The OpenID Connect (OIDC) protocol, which is based on the OAuth 2.0 authorization framework, is widely used for this purpose.
-However, OIDC is designed for user-to-service authentication and does not address the purpose of end-to-end user authentication.
+To make these profiles more trustworthy, social network operators such as Meta and \jp{X} offer identity verification services for an additional fee that can only be used within their ecosystem.
+However, identity verification is often a cumbersome process that users may not want to repeat for each of their service platforms. \jp{Furthermore}, users must still trust the service provider to sufficiently verify identities and not impersonate them. \ac{e2e} user authentication mechanisms \jp{like X.509 certificates or \ac{pgp}} attempt to solve this problem, but often lack adoption due to poor usability \jp{caused by the necessity of manual key management}.
+Therefore, reusing an account \jp{with} a verified identity \jp{for \ac{e2e} user authentication} would be desirable.
+With modern \ac{sso} services, users can reuse their existing accounts to log in to other services.
+The \ac{oidc} protocol, which is based on the OAuth 2.0 authorization framework, is widely used for this purpose.
+However, \ac{oidc} is designed for user-to-service authentication and does not address the purpose of \ac{e2e} user authentication.

-In this paper, we define a new Identity Certification Token (ICT) for OIDC.
-It is similar to the ID Token which holds identity claims about a user, but also contains a verified public key of the user's client.
+\jp{In this paper, we developed an \ac{oidc} extension for \ac{e2e} user authentication which is (1) easy to implement and (2) easy to use.} \jp{Therefore}, we define a new \ac{ict} for \ac{oidc}.
+It is similar to the \ac{idt} which holds identity claims about a user, but also contains a verified public key of the user's client.
 As such, it can be thought of as a JSON-based, short-lived user certificate without the need for a revocation mechanism.
-The use of an ICT differs significantly from the use of an ID Token.
-A user requests an ICT from his OpenID Provider (OP) and presents it to another user's client to authenticate himself.
-If the other user trusts the issuing OP, his client verifies the integrity and validity of the ICT and authenticates the user using his client's public key contained in the ICT.
-As the OP certifies the identity of the user, we call this concept Open Identity Certification with OpenID Connect (OIDC²).
-It facilitates mutual authentication of users if they trust each other's OP.
+The use of an \ac{ict} differs significantly from the use of an \ac{idt}.
+A user requests an \ac{ict} from his \ac{op} and presents it to another user's client to authenticate himself.
+If the other user trusts the issuing \ac{op}, his client verifies the integrity and validity of the \ac{ict} and authenticates the user using his client's public key contained in the \ac{ict}.
+As the \ac{op} certifies the identity of the user, we call this concept \acp{oidc²}.
+It facilitates mutual authentication of users if they trust each other's \ac{op}.